How to Backup Physical Machines with Qiling Backup

 Summary

-If there is an abnormality in the Windows device, you can restore it to the previous state.
+If there's an issue with your Windows device, you can restore it to its previous state, effectively reverting any changes made.

 Related Articles